travis-ci/docs-travis-ci-com/user/docker.md

 Travis CI builds can run and build Docker images, and can also push images to Docker repositories or other remote storage.

-To use Docker add the following setting to your `.travis.yml`:
+To use Docker add the following settings to your `.travis.yml`:

 ```
+sudo: required

 services:
   - docker
 ```